Sanding sealer is often a shellac or lacquer formula applied over uneven wood before a top coat. But, can you put sanding sealer over wood stain?

 1. Inspect the Finish

-The stain must be dry before you apply sanding sealer over it.
-If it isn’t dry, the sanding sealer won’t stick, and the finish will turn sticky.
+The wood stain finish must be dry fully (cured) before applying sanding sealer.
+If the wood stain finish isn’t dry, sanding sealer won’t adhere to it and can turn sticky.

-To know if the stain is dry enough, swipe 320-grit sandpaper over the coating.
+To know if the wood stain finish is dry enough, swipe 320-grit sandpaper over it.
 If the sandpaper doesn’t move freely, the finish isn’t dry enough.
 If the sandpaper moves freely, the finish is dry enough.

 If you don’t have sandpaper, wait at least 4 hours for the finish to dry.